-This location is also a convenient access point to island resources for the visiting public and NPS staff.
-From the dock, visitors have a short walk to the lighthouse built in 1871, a U.S. Life-Saving Service and Coast Guard station that is now a ranger station, and several 19th century farm buildings all located within a National Register Historic District.
-A limited road system, serving the island's interior, extends out from the dock.
-The island's many trails also begin from the dock landing and allow overnight visitors a scenic hike to the high perched dunes overlooking the island's western shore, a natural inland lake (Florence Lake), three designated backcountry campgrounds, and numerous other natural features.
+The NPS mission for the National Lakeshore is "to preserve the outstanding natural features along 65 miles of Lake Michigan shoreline, in order to perpetuate the natural setting for the benefit and enjoyment of the public, and to protect the natural and historic features from developments and inappropriate uses that would destroy their scenic, scientific, historic, and recreational value" (NPS 2005).
+The SMI boat dock, located on the southeast shore of SMI bay, is the only manageable access point to the island for public visitors and NPS staff.
+From the dock, visitors have a short walk to the lighthouse built in 1871, a U.S. Life-Saving Service and Coast Guard station that is now a ranger station, and several historically preserved 19th century farm buildings.
+The island's many trails begin from the dock landing and allow visitors a scenic hike to the high perched dunes overlooking the island's western shore, a natural inland lake (Florence Lake), three designated backcountry campgrounds, and numerous other natural features.

-While the current boat dock location is sheltered from prevailing winds, it also lies in shallow water along the shoreface of the beach in an area subject to sediment accumulation.
+The SMI boat dock lies in shallow water along the shoreface of the beach in an area subject to sediment accumulation.
 Eventually, this buildup of sediment forms a sandbar beneath the boat dock that extends out into open water, blocking access to the dock.
 The boat dock was renovated in 1984 but during the following years, boat access to the dock was hindered by lake sand sedimentation (NPS 1991).
-It is estimated that the general rate of accretion of shoreline is one foot every three years.

-NPS personnel perform periodic dredging of the area around the dock.
+In accordance with the NPS mission statement to provide recreational opportunities for the public, and safe, unrestricted access to SMI for visitors and NPS staff, NPS personnel perform periodic dredging of the area around the dock.
 With the location of the dock in shallow water, dredging the sand and sediment from under and around the dock continues to be a requirement for NPS staff to keep SMI accessible.
 This influences the time and workload of the National Lakeshore personnel and the financial obligations of National Lakeshore.
 Until 1991, when the upland disposal site reached capacity, dredge spoil was disposed of on the island at an upland site that was not designated as a wilderness area.
 Since 1991, annual dredging operations have continued with disposal of the dredge spoil using a beach nourishment program to fortify sections of the SMI shoreline reduced by erosion.